mirethy/mirethy/README.md

-# Hi there🦈
+# Hi there, my name is Máté Réthy🦈
-Hi, my name is Máté Réthy fresh graduate in Neuroeconomics with experience in research and development.
+Hi, I'm a fresh graduate in Neuroeconomics with experience in research and development.
 I am a fast learner, quickly adapting to any situation with a can-do attitude.
-My main interests are in the applications of Deep Learning, Computer Vision and Reinforcement Learning in the domains of Neuroscience.
+My main interests are in the applications of Deep Learning, Computer Vision and Reinforcement Learning in the domains of Neuroscience and Web development.
 Fun fact: Competitive Brazilian Jiu-Jitsu fighter

 ### Skills